mehdiamlal/mehdiamlal/README.md

 I'm a Computer Science student and programming enthusiast with a passion for coding, and learning new stuff.

-* 🌍  I'm based in Turin, Italy
+* 🌍  I'm based in Turin, Italy.
-* 🧠  I'm learning Parallel Programming, Web Development, Mobile Development
+* 🧠  I'm currently learning System Programing and Software Engineering.
-* 🤝  I'm open to collaborating on cool open source projects
+* 🤝  I'm open to collaborating on cool open source projects.

 ### Skills